SumoLogic/sumologic-documentation/docs/observability/aws-observability-solution/other-configurations-tools/add-fields-to-existing-host-metrics-sources.md

 ---
 id: add-fields-to-existing-host-metrics-sources
+title: Add Fields to Existing Host Metrics Sources
+description: Learn how to update the AWS Observability Explore hierarchy, updating existing host metric sources to work with AWS Observability, and how to use the solution with Control Tower accounts.
 ---

-# Add Fields to Existing Host Metrics Sources

 The AWS Observability Solution uses EC2 Host metrics collected using Sumo Logic Host Metrics Source which is a part of Sumo Logic installed collector.